hex-digital/vue-accessible-datepicker/README.md

 ---

-### **InputEvents**
+### **Events**
-- On blur - the component emits "input-blur" with the value of the input.
+- Input - On blur - the component emits "input-blur" with the value of the input.
-- On focus - the component emits "input-focus" with the value of the input.
+- Input - On focus - the component emits "input-focus" with the value of the input.
-- On change - the component emits "input-change" with the value of the input.
+- Input - On change - the component emits "input-change" with the value of the input.
+- Date selected via date-picker - component emits "date-selected" with the selected date.

 ---
 ### **Slot**